iamnicoj/Take-Home-Engineering-Challenge/README.md

 * Robust and standardized exception handling injected as a WebApi global service.

-* I implemented manual exploratory testin using the Clien REST VsCode extension.
+* I implemented a manual exploratory testing approach using the Clien REST VsCode extension.
 Find the test [here](trips_api/api/src/Docs/TripsTests.http) and set of usefull filter combinations [here](trips_api/api/src/.vscode/settings.json)

+* I created a full telemetry service for critical metrics, requests, dependencies, and exceptions.

-* I built a key feature to let an ‘X-Request-ID’ header that allows for telemetry and tracking purposes.
+* I built a key feature to accept an ‘X-Request-ID’ HTTP header on any request that is injected as part of the custom telemetry and enables individual tracking.
 If not supplied, it auto-generates it and returns it as a response header.

-* I created a full telemetry service for critical metrics, requests, dependencies, and exceptions.

 * Custom Tracing for key query events that logs dynamic query objects as a custom dimension on the custom event table within App insights.